ELIGANT-TN -- ELI Gamma Above Neutron Threshold: The Thermal Neutron setup: In-beam measurements of reactions

-A test experiment to commission \ac{ELIGANT-TN} in-beam was performed at the 3~MV Tandetron accelerator at \ac{IFIN-HH} \cite{Burducea2015,Velisa2021} using a beam of $\alpha$ particles impinging on a ${}^{13}$C target with a thickness of 30~$\mu$m/cm$^{2}$.
-This induces the ${}^{13}\mathrm{C}(\alpha,\mathrm{n}){}^{16}\mathrm{O}$ reaction, providing monoenergetic neutrons at low energies and two possible neutron energies at high-beam energies.
+A test experiment to commission \ac{ELIGANT-TN} in-beam was performed at the 3~MV Tandetron accelerator at \ac{IFIN-HH} \cite{Burducea2015,Velisa2021} using a beam of $\alpha$ particles impinging on a ${}^{13}$C target with a thickness of 30~$\mu$m/cm$^{2}$. {The target was placed in the centre of the \ac{ELIGANT-TN} detector array.
+The beam was extracted from a duoplasmatron ion source and the beam size was defined using two copper collimators with diameters of 5~mm and 3~mm, respectively.} This induces the ${}^{13}\mathrm{C}(\alpha,\mathrm{n}){}^{16}\mathrm{O}$ reaction, providing monoenergetic neutrons at low energies and two possible neutron energies at high-beam energies.
 The digital electronics chain was used with the \ac{DELILA} \ac{DAQ} \cite{Aogaki2022,AogakiUnp} using CAEN V1725 digitisers.
 The data was collected in runs of around 5~min at the lower energies and around 15~min for the higher energies.
 A Faraday cup at the end of the beam line was used to monitor the beam current with an Ortec~439 current integrator.
 The current integrator was set to transmit a signal every $10^{-9}$~C. As this was mainly an in-beam commissioning of the setup, the simple Faraday cup setup was not optimised for high-precision absolute current measurements and, thus, only relative currents between different beam energies will be discussed in the following.
 Thus, the absolute charge was not determined, and the cross-sections were normalised to previous measurements, with the primary goal being to reproduce the relative energy-dependency of the cross-section.
 The collected data were stored in the ROOT \cite{Brun1997,Antcheva2009} data format, with the energy obtained from \ac{DELILA}.
-For each run, the energy spectrum from each tube was integrated between a low-energy threshold and a high-energy threshold defined by the lowest wall-effect edge and the full-energy peak, see Figure\ref{fig:he3_spectrum}.
+For each run, the energy spectrum from each tube was integrated between a low-energy threshold and a high-energy threshold defined by the lowest wall-effect edge and the full-energy peak, see Figure~\ref{fig:he3_spectrum}.

 The integrals of these spectra were saved individually for each neutron counter; see the example in Figure~\ref{fig:counts_c13}.

 Ideally, each ring of \ac{ELIGANT-TN} should have the same count rate.
 However, this will not necessarily be the case in a real experimental environment where the count rate can differ due to \ac{HV} settings, electronics, beam properties, and similar.
 The relative count rate of each counter compared to the average value for each ring is also shown in Figure~\ref{fig:counts_c13}.
 While the inner two rings had a count-rate difference of less than 10\%, the outer ring had a significantly higher spread in count rate values, in some cases up to 40\% less count rate than the other counters in the ring.